Czech Republic: Bohemia

 The Duchy of Bohemia emerged in the late 9th century when it was unified by the Přemyslid dynasty.
-Bohemia was from 1002 until 1806 an Imperial State of the Holy Roman Empire.
+Bohemia was from 1002 until 1806 an Imperial Estate of the Holy Roman Empire.

 In 1212, Přemysl Ottokar I extracted the Golden Bull of Sicily from the emperor, confirming Ottokar and his descendants' royal status; the Duchy of Bohemia was raised to a Kingdom.
 German immigrants settled in the Bohemian periphery in the 13th century.
 The Mongols in the invasion of Europe carried their raids into Moravia but were defensively defeated at Olomouc.

 After a series of dynastic wars, the House of Luxembourg gained the Bohemian throne.

 Efforts for a reform of the church in Bohemia started already in the late 14th century.
-Jan Hus's followers seceded from some practices of the Roman Church and in the Hussite Wars (1419–1434) defeated five crusades organized against them by Sigismund.
+Jan Hus' followers seceded from some practices of the Roman Church and in the Hussite Wars (1419–1434) defeated five crusades organized against them by Sigismund.
 During the next two centuries, 90% of the population in Bohemia and Moravia were considered Hussites.
 The pacifist thinker Petr Chelčický inspired the movement of the Moravian Brethren (by the middle of the 15th century) that completely separated from the Roman Catholic Church.

 On 21 December 1421, Jan Žižka, a successful military commander and mercenary, led his group of forces in the Battle of Kutná Hora, resulting in a victory for the Hussites.
 He is honoured to this day as a national hero.

-After 1526 Bohemia came increasingly under Habsburg control as the Habsburgs became first the elected and then in 1627 the hereditary rulers of Bohemia.
+After 1526, Bohemia came increasingly under Habsburg control as the Habsburgs became first the elected and then in 1627 the hereditary rulers of Bohemia.
 Between 1583 and 1611 Prague was the official seat of the Holy Roman Emperor Rudolf II and his court.

 The Defenestration of Prague and subsequent revolt against the Habsburgs in 1618 marked the start of the Thirty Years' War.
 In 1620, the rebellion in Bohemia was crushed at the Battle of White Mountain and the ties between Bohemia and the Habsburgs' hereditary lands in Austria were strengthened.
 The leaders of the Bohemian Revolt were executed in 1621.
 The nobility and the middle class Protestants had to either convert to Catholicism or leave the country.